Epidemic spreading in group-structured populations: Introduction

 Contacts of physical proximity that mediate spreading among individuals often occur in group activities/settings~\cite{granell2018epidemic, gomez2018critical,soriano2018spreading}.
 For example in a college, two students can get in contact because they are enrolled in the same class and/or live in the same dorm.
 Similarly, physical proximity between school-going children happen in classroom/family settings.
 Realistic models of epidemic spreading are informed by data accounting for the existence of multiple types of group interactions that individuals are exposed to~\cite{broeck2011gleamviz}.
 This aspect is also accounted for in some recent theoretical meta-population models of epidemic spreading~\cite{Granell2013,Gomez2013,granell2014competing,soriano2018spreading,gomez2018critical,granell2018epidemic}.

-A common feature of the above-mentioned studies is considering the exposure of individuals to multiple types of group interactions as an input rather than a parameter of the spreading model.
+A common feature of the above-mentioned studies is considering the exposure of individuals to multiple types of group interactions as an input rather than a free, or tunable, parameter of the spreading model.
+For example, Granell and Mucha assume that the groups of a population are given and then analytically study how the threshold value of an epidemic spreading in the group-structured population depends on the mobility of individuals among groups~\cite{granell2018epidemic}.
 In this paper, we change perspective by focusing our attention on the effects that group structure and interrelation among groups have on the properties of a Susceptible-Infected-Recovered (SIR) epidemic process.
 To this end, we represent interaction patterns among individuals of a population as edge-colored graphs~\cite{ramsey1987problem} with block/community structure~\cite{holland1983stochastic}.
 Each color or layer in these graphs represents a specific social setting where two individuals may get in physical proximity, e.g., a classroom or a dorm in the case of college students.
 Blocks or communities are instead used to model group interactions in the layers.
 In the example of a population of college students, blocks represent specific classes attended by students or specific dorms where students reside in.
 The framework allows us to control for the strength of the block structure of the layers, e.g., the likelihood that two students in the same class/dorm have a proximity contact, as well as for the similarity of groups across layers, e.g., the likelihood that two students live in the same dorm and attend the same class.
 We study the importance of these two factors in determining the fate of epidemic processes.

 A study that is immediately related to ours is the one by Fan \textit{et al.}\cite{Fan2019}.
 They consider epidemic spreading in edge-colored graphs that are embedded in geometric space.
 They numerically estimate the epidemic threshold for graphs with variable levels of correlation between the layers' embeddings, and find that such a quantity grows as geometric correlation increases.
 In other words, the severity of an epidemic is reduced in a network with geometrically correlated layers compared to a network whose layers are not correlated.